James Benjamin Parker: Shooting

 I heard the shots.
 I did what every citizen of this country should have done.
 I am told that I broke his nose—I wish it had been his neck.
 I am sorry I did not see him four seconds before.
 I don't say that I would have thrown myself before the bullets.
 But I do say that the life of the head of this country is worth more than that of an ordinary citizen and I should have caught the bullets in my body rather than the President should get them.

-In a separate interview given to the New York Journal, Parker remarked "just think, Father Abe freed me, and now I saved his successor from death, provided that bullet he got into the president don't kill him."
+In an interview with the New York Journal, Parker said, "just think, Father Abe freed me, and now I saved his successor from death, provided that bullet he got into the president don't kill him."